 Restorative Yoga: A gentle yoga practice focuses on returning vitality to the mind, body, and spirit with postures, meditation, chanting.
 The restorative principals of the practice are derived from yoga therapy, myofascial release, and Ayurveda (yoga's sister healing science).
 Regain range of motion, decrease pain, and cultivate peace within your body when you come to this class.

 Pilates: Pilates is a series of rhythmic movements that utilize strength, flexibility and concentration to create balanced development throughout the body.
 Created by Joseph Pilates, the series was originally called “contrology,” referring to control of movement, breath and focus during the exercises.
 The benefits of a regular Pilates practice are numerous: increased strength and flexibility, improved posture, injury prevention and a general sense of well-being.
-Pilates will run until October 2nd.
+Pilates will run until mid September.

 Ashtanga inspired flow: This ancient system of yoga utilizes synchronizing breath with movement through a progressive series of postures.
 Ashtanga practice incorporates specific sun salutations, standing and seated asanas and vinyasa increasing your internal heat resulting in improved circulation, a light and strong body, and a calm mind.
 This class will help you learn, understand or refine your vinyasa practice while you explore meditative movement.
 This class is all levels, with asana modifications for the beginner yogi and advanced options for the more experienced practitioner.